StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 }
 ```

-This function does not print or exit.
-Its return status is the behavior callers rely on, so the `RETURNS` section is the most important part of the comment.
+This function does not print output or exit the script.
+Callers use it directly in conditionals, so the return status is the function's contract.
+The `RETURNS` section therefore documents the meaningful behavior without adding unnecessary `OUTPUTS` or `EXITS` sections.

 ////
 //// tab | Complex Function